 Family Welfare Conference

-The purpose of a family welfare conference is to decide if a child is in need of special care or protection that he or she is unlikely to receive otherwise.
-If it so decides, it recommends to the Health Authority (HSE) that it apply for an order under the Child Care Act, but it doesn’t show the side to make recommendations to the health authority in relation to the care and protection of the child as the conference considers appropriate.
+The purpose of a family welfare conference is to decide whether a child is in need of special care or protection that he or she is unlikely to receive otherwise.
+If it so decides, it recommends to the Health Authority (HSE) that it apply for an order under the Child Care Act.
+If it doesn’t decide to make recommendations to the health authority in relation to the care and protection of the child, it proceeds as the conference considers appropriate.

 The recommendations of a family welfare conference are to be made unanimously by the participants.
 This is not necessary if the coordinator regards the disagreement as unreasonable, in which event the coordinator may dispense with the dissenting person’s agreement.
 If the recommendations are not agreed upon unanimously, this is notified to the health authorities.